varocketry/guitar-mastery-hub/public/lessons/lesson_040_minor_key_signatures.md

 ---

-## 📖 SECTION 4: TRANSPOSING TO MINOR KEYS
+## ðŸ“– SECTION 4: TRANSPOSING TO MINOR KEYS

 ### Transposing a Minor Key Song